-Abstract.
 We formally analyze the family of entity authentication protocols defined by the ISO/IEC 9798 standard and find numerous weaknesses, both old and new, including some that violate even the most basic authentication guarantees.
-We analyse the cause of these weaknesses, propose repaired versions of the protocols, and provide automated, machine-checked proofs of the correctness of the resulting protocols.
+We analyze the cause of these weaknesses, propose repaired versions of the protocols, and provide automated, machine-checked proofs of their correctness.
 From an engineering perspective, we propose two design principles for security protocols that suffice to prevent all the weaknesses.
-Moreover, we show how modern verification tools can be used for falsification and certified verification of security standards.
-The relevance of our findings and recommendations has been acknowledged by the responsible ISO working group and an updated version of the standard will be released.
+Moreover, we show how modern verification tools can be used for the falsification and certified verification of security standards.
+Based on our findings, the ISO working group responsible for the ISO/IEC 9798 standard has released an updated version of the standard.

-Introduction
+1 Introduction

 Entity authentication is a core building block for security in networked systems.
 In its simplest form, entity authentication boils down to establishing that a party's claimed identity corresponds to its real identity.
-In practice, stronger guarantees are usually required, such as mutual authentication, agreement among the participating parties on the identities of their peers, or authentication of transmitted data [27, 32].
+In practice, stronger guarantees are usually required, such as mutual authentication, agreement among the participating parties on the identities of their peers, or authentication of transmitted data [27, 33].